tiltshift/figmint/README.md

 # 🍃 Figmint

-Figmint can sync styles from a file in figma to json that can be used in a javascript project.
+Figmint can sync styles and exports from a file in figma to json that can be used in a javascript project.

 ![example image](https://cl.ly/c83a5bd33aeb/Frame.png)